meteor/meteor/content/index.md

 This is a work in progress deployment of the Meteor Guide.
 We're tracking our progress writing articles using [Waffle.io](https://waffle.io/meteor/guide?label=article).

-- See the example app we're working to embody the principles from the guide at [meteor/todos](https://github.com/meteor/todos)
+- See the example app we're working on to embody the principles from the guide at [meteor/todos](https://github.com/meteor/todos).
+Keep in mind that it's still a work in progress so some things are rough around the edges.
 - Check out the [outlines and discussions](https://github.com/meteor/guide/labels/article)

 ### How to contribute